OSGeo/gdal/doc/source/drivers/raster/hfa.rst

       The block size (tile width/height) used for overviews can be specified by setting this
-      configuration option to a power- of-two value between 32 and 2048.
+      configuration option to a power-of-two value between 32 and 2048.

 -  .. config:: USE_SPILL
       :choices: YES, NO